rzymek/meteor-typescript-libs/README.md

 Meteor code can run on the client and the server, for this reason you should try to stay away from referencing *file.ts* directly: you may get unexpected results.
 Rather generate a *file.d.ts* using `tsc --reference file.ts`, and reference it in your file.

-Compilation will be much faster and code cleaner - it's always better to split definition from implementation anyways.
+Compilation will be much faster and code will be cleaner - it's always better to split definition from implementation anyways.

 ### Templates

 With the exception of the **body** and **head** templates, Meteor's Template dot notation cannot be used (ie. *Template.mytemplate*).
-Thanks to Typescript static typing checks, you will need to used the *bracket notation* to access the Template.
+Thanks to Typescript static typing checks, you will need to use the *bracket notation* to access the Template.

     Template['myTemplateName'].helpers({